-- , Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups - Extremism is vocal or active opposition to fundamental British values, such as democracy, the rule of law, individual liberty, and mutual respect and tolerance of different faiths and beliefs.
-This also includes calling for the death of members of the armed forces - , Terrorism is an action that: - Endangers or causes serious violence to a person/people; - Causes serious damage to property; or - Seriously interferes or disrupts an electronic system
+- Radicalisation refers to the process of a person legitimising support for, or use of, terrorist violence. - Extremism is vocal or active opposition to fundamental values, including democracy, the rule of law, individual liberty, and mutual respect and tolerance of different faiths and beliefs.
+This also includes calling for the death of members of the armed forces. - .
+Terrorism is an action that: - Endangers or causes serious violence to a person/people; - Causes serious damage to property; or - Seriously interferes or disrupts an electronic system